harenber/ptc-go/README.md

 # ptc-go - SCS PACTOR modems driver for the Pat Winlink-client

+(If you came here through the Pat Wiki, please read the full text!)

 ## What is this?

 The code in this repository is a plug-in (you may also call it a "driver") to support PACTOR modems manufacted by SCS in the [Pat Winlink-client](http://getpat.io/).
-It does this by communication with the PACTOR modems using the WA8DED hostmode, enabling full binary transparency.
+It does this by communicating with the PACTOR modems using the WA8DED hostmode, enabling full binary transparency.

 Note that this is **work in progress**, things may or may not work